Subscribe to our newsletter to receive the monthly program

 • The abstract should not be longer than 2,500 characters.

-If your work is selected as a talk:
+If your work is selected:

 • The paper should be either published as open-access or Green-open-access on peer-reviewed journals in the past 15 months;